 - El Hussein Restaurant – just a few blocks from the Hilton Luxor, this restaurant grills up perfectly seasoned meats with a variety of sides to accompany them.

 - Oum Hashim Restaurant – for delicious grilled beef and chicken, Oum Hasim is the best BBQ in the city.
 Even if you’re not in the mood for grilled meat their moussaka and the bada salad are amazing.
 Be sure to find the right one – there are two copycats nearby!

 The Old Market Street souq in Luxor is the perfect spot to get that Egyptian souvenir you’ve been eyeing during your Egyptian vacation.
 Colorful lamps, resin pharaoh statues, alabaster stone vases, and gold jewelry are just a few of the many types of souvenirs you’ll encounter.

-Haggling is expected so expect to negotiate a price that is about 50% the initial offered price.
+Haggling is the norm so expect to negotiate a price that is about 50% of the initial offered price.
 But keep in mind that you’re only really haggling over a few dollars and they probably need it more than you do.

 Be sure to check out our favorite shop, Aladdin’s Hule, for a huge selection of antique treasures.
 Even if you don’t buy, it’s worth a stop to meet the hilarious and eccentric owner.

 Complete 2-Day Luxor Itinerary

 Day One: Explore the West Bank of the Nile